punithshetty123/Bootstrap_ZillowSearch/README.md

 2. Fill up the form fields
 3. Share the results on Facebook (after sucessful login to Facebook)

+### Instructions:
+Configure xampp to run it locally and the php file is to be placed

 ### Screenshots:
 Search page